jxom/cevoaustralia.github.io/_posts/2017-08-30-the-outage-that-stopped-all-development.markdown

 We were aggressively using AWS.
 Like most workplaces that are familiar with a datacenter operating model, cost accounting becomes a focus given the pay-per-hour operating expenditure pricing model of AWS.
 Generally, the first solution of arresting cost is to implement a solution that would turn off EC2 instances out of hours.
 This was our in-house 'stopinator' tool.

-We invested heavily on individual local environments deployed into AWS along with team specific CI's also deployed into AWS.
-There were some 20 different complex environments supporting 80 odd IT engineers.
+We invested heavily on individual environments along with team specific CI's that were both deployed into AWS.
+This made up around 20 different complex environments which supported the work of 80 odd IT engineers.

 A developer implemented a custom 'stopinator' solution, however they introduced two fundamental bugs that caused a critical outage: